mkruisbrink/mkruisbrink.github.io/_reports/R-for-data-science/01-explore/01-data-visualisation/data-visualisation.md

----
-#layout: post
-title: The basics of data visualisation in R
-subtitle: The best part of any analysis is when you can dive in an visualise the data
-excerpt: "These are the basics of visualizing data in R, using only the tidyverse functionality."
-header:
-  overlay_image: /assets/images/midjourney-optimised/big-computer-screen-financial-dashoard-optimised.jpg
-category:
-- Exploration
----

 > These long form articles are part of a series in which I go through
 > the book ‘R for Data Science’ and document my learnings and
 > understanding of concepts in R in my own way.